An artists journey

 A lot of my art has to mature.
 I may have an idea of something I want to pursue, but my first attempts are usually not representative of where I will end up.
 It is typical for me to have to work with an idea or a subject for a while to refine my view, to understand my underlying feelings about it.
 The ideas have to age, to mature some.
 This can take from days to years.

 So if I’m shooting a project, the first images I shoot may be scatter shots all around the idea I haven’t really “discovered” yet.
-After dong work on the project a while I begin to understand what I really want to say and what will make the best visual presentation.
+After doing work on the project a while I begin to understand what I really want to say and what will make the best visual presentation.
 It could be that one or more of those original images actually work for the final project, but that is almost an accident.
 It usually means I shot an image instinctively even though I did not consciously understand where I wanted to go.
 But projects can last from weeks to years, so my vision likely evolves over that time.

 In a similar way, it is sometimes the case that I shoot an image, I like it, but something tells me it is not complete yet.
 Maybe it needs to be worked as a low key black & white image.
 Maybe I need to do some serious cropping to isolate the part that really interests me.
 Perhaps I need to composite it with some texture or other elements to complete the look.
 Or maybe it just isn’t as good as I originally thought.